 History of Bandhani

-and Jamnagar are among the important centres producing odhnis, saris and turbans in bandhani.
+The term "bandhani" derives its name from the Hindi word Bandhan which means tying up.
+Bandhani is an ancient art practised by people mainly of Rajasthan and Gujarat.
+Jaipur, Udaipur, Bikaner, Ajmer and Jamnagar are among the important centres producing odhnis, saris and turbans in bandhani.
 The wide variety was evolved over the centuries because of its close links with the religious and social customs of different people.

-of Kutchh.
+The work of Bandhani has a rich history and the work was initiated exclusively by the Muslim Khatri Community of Kutchh.
 Those Muslim Khatri women carried out the tradition from one generation to another and became the janitor of this art from.

 Making of Bandhani

 The production of Bandhani fabric is very tedious but appealing.
 Dyeing is accomplished by the tie-resist method as in bandhana and laheria where the patterns are made up of innumerable dots and weaves respectively.
-The manufacture of the Bandhani work is usually performed both by men and women.
+The manufacturing of the Bandhani work is usually performed both by men and women.
 Men do the dyeing while women do the tying, which is very intricately done, each dot is as tiny as a pin-head.
 The cloth is first washed and bleached to prepare it for absorbing the dyes.
 After this, it is then sent to the bandhani, the women who does the tying, lifts a small portion of the fabric and tightly ties a thread around it.
 The tied textiles are then dipped in the light colour first while the tied areas retain the original ground colour.
 If a second dye is required, the areas to be retained in the first dye are tied for resist and the cloth dipped in a darker dye.
 This process is repeated, if several colours are to be combined.

-Laheria in Bandhani is quite in style and refers to the wavy pattern of a fabric processed in the tie dye technique.
+Laheria in Bandhani is quite in style and refers to the wavy pattern of a fabric processed in the tie and dye technique.
 The material is rolled diagonally and certain portions resisted by lightly binding threads at a short distance from one another before the cloth is dyed.
 The process of dyeing is repeated until the requisite number of colour is obtained.
 For a chequered pattern the fabric is opened and diagonally rolled again from the opposite corners, the rest of the process remains the same.
 The printing of residue on cloth with coloured powder, gold or silver dust is known as khari or tinsel work.

 Tying of the border in the Bandhani is a special process known as sevo bandhavo.
 The border is tied according to the desired pattern by passing the thread from one end to the other in loose stitch so as to bring the entire portion together by pulling the thread from one end.
 The border portion is then covered up.
-This is process especially used to make sarees and have broad matching and contrasting borders.
+This process is especially used to make sarees and have broad matching and contrasting borders.
 The style is applied to the pallus too.
-This tradition in India of Bandhani print dresses is practised in Jamnagar, in the state of Gujarat and Rajasthan.
+This tradition in India of Bandhani print dresses is practised in Jamnagar, in the state of Gujarat and also in Rajasthan.